richardlawley/EntityFrameworkAttributeConfig/README.md

     PM> Install-Package EFAttributeConfig

-This requires two lines to be added to your `OnModelCreating` method:
+For each type of precision attribute you wish to use, add a line to your `OnModelCreating` method:

-    using RichardLawley.EF.AttributeConfig;  // <-- Add this

     public class TestContext : DbContext
     {